Security Checks - Home Office Careers

 Openness and honesty on the application form itself will also be considered.

-Will Border Force refuse my clearance if I have a criminal record?
+Will my clearance be refused if I have a criminal record?

 We consider each case individually.
 It is important to be completely honest about any offences committed in the past.
 Having a criminal record does not automatically mean that we will not approve an application.

-Who makes the decision on whether I pass or fail the additional security checks?
+Who makes the decision on whether I pass or fail the integrity check?

-The decision is made by a specialist team who centrally manage all risks related to Border Force staff integrity.
+The decision is made by Border Force Integrity Compliance, a specialist team who centrally manage all risks related to Border Force staff integrity.

 The clearance is valid for a period of three years.
-If you have previously passed additional security checks, you will be assigned a unique reference number which you will be required to provide during any subsequent recruitment process.
-You will still be required to confirm whether there have been any changes in your circumstances since your last application and Border Force reserve the right to conduct a full ASC check on any candidate at any stage.
+If you have previously passed integrity checks (previously known as additional security checks), you will be assigned a unique reference number which you will be required to provide during any subsequent recruitment process.
+You will still be required to confirm whether there have been any changes in your circumstances since your last application and Border Force Integrity Compliance reserve the right to conduct a full integrity check on any candidate at any stage.

-What happens if I fail the additional security checks?
+What happens if I fail the integrity check?

-If you do not successfully complete these checks, we will not be able to progress your application to join Border Force.
+If you do not successfully complete these checks, we will not be able to progress your application to join Border Force or Immigration Enforcement.
 You will be informed of the decision but, in order to protect the sensitive information and databases that are searched, we cannot provide any more detailed information as to why your application was not successful.

-There is no right of appeal against the decision not to progress any applications to work with Border Force.
+There is no right of appeal against the decision not to progress any applications to work with Border Force or Immigration Enforcement.

 Why do we use your information?

-The information you provide to Border Force for the additional security checks will be used for the purpose of progressing your application, or to fulfil legal or regulatory requirements as necessary.
+The information you provide for the integrity checks will be used for the purpose of progressing your application, or to fulfil legal or regulatory requirements as necessary.
 We will use the information you provide to assess your suitability for the role you have applied for.

-Please see the Home Office Recruitment Privacy Information Notice (PIN) at Recruitment: privacy information notice (GOV.UK) and Border Force PIN at Border Force personnel security: privacy information notice for more information on how your details may be shared for the purpose of additional security checks.
+Please see the Home Office Recruitment Privacy Information Notice (PIN) at Recruitment: privacy information notice – GOV.UK and Border Force PIN at Border Force personnel security: privacy information notice – GOV.UK for more information on how your details may be shared for the purpose of integrity checks.